-Toddler or preschooler fine motor & colour recognition craft idea – create a colourful pom pom rainbow for St Patrick’s day, or just as lovely kids’ activity for Spring.
+Toddler or preschooler craft idea – create a colourful pom pom rainbow for St Patrick’s day, or just as lovely kids’ activity for Spring.

 This was one of those crafts that started off as a fail, but ended up as a win.

-I’d bought a bag of mixed pom poms from our local craft store, with the idea that my daughter JJ (3 years and 1 month old) could practise colour recognition, matching and fine motor skills, by pasting pom poms onto a rainbow scene.
+I’d bought a bag of mixed pom poms* from our local craft store, with the idea that my daughter JJ (who was then 3 years and 1 month old) could practise colour recognition, matching and fine motor skills by pasting pom poms onto a rainbow scene.

 I drew a rainbow outline, and was just taking a quick progress photo when I got sprung by JJ before I’d finished the whole set up.
 (You can see her hand in the first photo, she’d already grabbed a pencil and wanted to colour in).